-This lady had a wonderful church-lady voice; you could tell she grew up singing in church choirs.
+This woman had a wonderful church-lady voice; you could tell she grew up singing in church choirs.
 She was about 70 years old.
 As I stood there listening to her, I noticed more coincidences or connections between her and myself.
 Then something happened involving the lawn chair and the high school students that revealed her character.
-I saw that she was extremely good natured, humble, without a trace of self-importance, and jolly.
+I saw that she was extremely good natured, humble, jolly, and without a trace of self-importance.
 She had a great laugh.
 The students could feel it too.
 I could see they were being influenced by her mood and her goodness.
 I thought, “This interaction I’m seeing between the lady and the students is a Godly thing.”
 I felt tremendous affection for her.

 Then I remembered that I had first noticed her immediately after I asked God for a sign.
 I had forgotten about that.
-I realized, “This lady is the sign that I asked God for.”
+I realized with a shock, “This lady is the sign that I asked God for."

 After her set ended I decided to walk up to her and tell her that she was what God showed me when I asked for a sign.
 I was still crying and I wondered if she would think I was psychotic and get scared.
 My glasses were still wet and I couldn’t see well, so it was only when I stood right in front of her that I saw that she was crying too.
 Her face was streaked with tears, just like mine, and the lenses of her glasses were covered with condensation, just like mine.

 I said to her, “I asked God for a sign and you’re my sign."